 Take a look at this dollhouse made from cardboard, it was made in a week.

-Doing the same with wood I would estimate it to take 70 hours or more, depending on how detailed and how large you want it. - Do you already have dollhouse building plans or a (Victorian) dollhouse kit?
+- Do you already have dollhouse building plans or a (Victorian) dollhouse kit?
 The further “down the road” you are, the less time you will spend on finishing the house.
 Sounds logical, no?

 So, I really can’t tell you exactly how much time you will spend on finishing your Victorian dollhouse.